 We can hear the groaning among you!
-You are still working on your Halloween costumes, and here we are talking about 2021 Christmas marketing.
+You are still working on your Halloween costumes, and here we talk about 2022 Christmas marketing.
 But we are not kidding, folks.
 If you wait too long to start thinking about your holiday marketing, you might as well forget it.
 Most small retail businesses need a successful holiday season to survive the year.
-Therefore, it is essential to carefully plan your 2021 Christmas marketing campaign now!
+Therefore, it is essential to plan your 2022 Christmas marketing campaign now!

 The holiday shopping season now starts as early as mid-October.Statista

 We may have mentioned this before, but we will repeat it: It takes time to develop an effective marketing strategy and campaign.
 This fact is especially applicable to holiday marketing.
-During the highly competitive holiday, season business owners have no time to think about their 2021 Christmas marketing strategy.
+Business owners have no time to think about their 2022 Christmas marketing strategy during the highly competitive holiday season.

 At the same time, consumers are overwhelmed with advertising.
 Your marketing strategy and messaging have to stand out just to get noticed!
 Why not get started with a few creative email marketing ideas?

-So, what can small business owners do to ensure their 2021 Christmas marketing campaign is effective?
-We recommend the following: start early, carefully target your audience, and time your marketing for maximum effectiveness.
+So, what can small business owners do to ensure their 2022 Christmas marketing campaign is effective?
+We recommend starting early, carefully targeting your audience, and timing your marketing for maximum effectiveness.

 According to Sensormatic, the busiest shopping days in the U.S. are:

-- Sunday, December 26 – Day after Christmas, aka “Boxing Day”
+- Monday, December 26 – The day after Christmas, aka “Boxing Day”

-- Saturday, November 27 – Saturday after Thanksgiving
+- Saturday, November 26 – Saturday after Black Friday

-- Saturday, December 4 – first Saturday in December
+- Saturday, December 10 – Second Saturday in December

 November Marketing Dates